-You won’t even be looked at, they won’t talk to you
+They won't even look at you, they won’t talk to you

 Not even to give you directions; man, it’s totally paranoid

-The one who said that all roads, all roads lead to Rome
+To the one who said that all roads lead to Rome

 If the end justifies the means, they don't always have the same aroma

 The throne is yours, if you accept what you must do.

 A nation is in our hands, and the fate of the country;

 All roads lead to Rome, or to decay.

 I can't stand staying still, I can't bear cloudy days

 If all roads lead to Rome, I'll make it on the way